smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Files/index.md

 !@

 ## Batching File Uploads
 If you want to upload a group of files, you can use the @![iOS]`SDLFileManager`'s!@ @![android, javaSE, javaEE]`FileManager`!@ batch upload methods.
-Once all of the uploads have completed you will be notified if any of the uploads failed.
-If desired, you can also track the progress of each file in the group.
+Once all of the uploads have completed you will be notified if any of the uploads failed. @![iOS]If desired, you can also track the progress of each file in the group.!@

 @![iOS]
 ##### Objective-C